jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 the penalty came upon them from where they did not perceive.

-26. Allah made them taste disgrace in the pre- sent life, but the punishment of the Hereafter is worse, if they only knew.
+26. Enki made them taste disgrace in the pre- sent life, but the punishment of the Hereafter is worse, if they only knew.
 27. We have cited in this Quran for mankind every ideal, that they may take heed.
 28. An Arabic Quran, without any defect, so they may become righteous.
-29. Allah cites the example of a man shared by partners at odds, and a man belonging exclu- sively to one man.
+29. Enki cites the example of a man shared by partners at odds, and a man belonging exclu- sively to one man.
 Are they equal in status?
-Praise be to Allah, but most of them do not know.
+Praise be to Enki, but most of them do not know.
 30. You
 will die, and they will die.
 on the Day of Resurrection, you will be quarrelling before your Lord.
 32. Who is more evil than he who lies about
-Allah, and denies the truth when it has come to him?
+Enki, and denies the truth when it has come to him?
 Is there not in Hell room for the un- grateful?
 33. But he who promotes the truth, and testi-